1 9 8 4 (USA)

 Harold attends the Conklin Street Grammar School and is a Sox Little League team member.
 He stops by E.F.
 Hutton (the stockbrokers) to read the stock ticker on his way home from school.

 The after school hangout is the Burger Corral, and Didi and Harold see movies at the Rialto Theater.

 Harold’s possessive girlfriend is Sally Dwyer (Tina Yothers, famous for Family Ties), a fellow ten-year-old who is “wildly attracted” to him.
 She calls him “Dough Boy”.
 He calls her “Sookie”.
 Sally makes gourmet meals in her Patty Play Pal Oven.

-Cliff Hamilton (Robert Ridgely) is the Active 8 news anchor, Enid (Allyn Ann McLerie) is his wife and Amy (Sandra Alexander), his daughter.
+Active 8 news anchor Cliff Hamilton (Robert Ridgely) is a pompous buffoon (and also Martin’s neighbour), Enid (Allyn Ann McLerie) is his wife and Amy (Sandra Alexander) is his daughter.

 Jane Funakubo (Mie Hunt) is the co-anchor.